HITECHCRIME/HC_OVERVIEW/README.md

 - **the story is the most important**

+- **let the traditional media work in conjunction with digital media for full spectrum**

 ## RELEASE can consist of:
 - album release (audiovisual/physical/digital)
 - short story series